bdon/protosprites/README.md

 [Demo](https://protomaps.github.io/protosprites/examples/display.html)

 Protosprites is a sprite-like system for sheets of icons.
-A sheet is just a single-file HTML document containing SVGs; sheets are loaded and rendered into a single canvas where they can be sampled efficiently via Canvas 2D `drawImage`.
+A sheet is just a single-file HTML document containing SVGs; sheets are loaded and baked into bitmaps on a canvas, where they can be sampled efficiently via Canvas 2D `drawImage`.
 This is useful for resolution-independent map symbology inside web browsers.

 ## Format